-- Turn on the wipers as soon as the windshield becomes wet. - Turn on the low-beam headlights; this helps others see you. - When roads are wet, braking distance increases.
-Increase your following distance to 5 or 6 seconds. - Be more cautious, and slow down on curves and when approaching intersections. - Turn the defroster on to keep windows from fogging over.
+- Turn on the wipers as soon as the windshield becomes wet. - Turn on the low-beam headlights; this helps others see you. - Reduce your speed and increase your following distance to five or six seconds.
+When roads are wet, braking distance increases. - Be more cautious, and slow down on curves and when approaching intersections. - Turn the defroster on to keep windows from fogging over.